Bio

 Lee Moody – drums

-We play frequently in our hometown of Tulsa, OK,
+We play frequently in our hometown of Tulsa, OK

-but have also performed in
+But we have also performed in:

 Eureka Springs AR